CodeMaster7000/Ping-Host/README.md

 # Ping Host

-A handy Python program to ping the host with a URL or IP address.
+A handy Python program to ping the host with a URL/IP address, using the `pythonping` and `tkinter` modules.
 It's time for you to put it to the test!

 ## Prerequisites